 Table of contents

-This profile presents verified data on development assistance allocation.
+This profile presents verified data on Norway’s development assistance allocations.
 See the Development Co-operation Profiles.

 Policy

 Reflecting its strong commitment to multilateralism, Norway channels a significant share of its core support to the multilateral system via the United Nations (UN) and multilateral development banks.
-Norway’s development policy also recognises that development covers far more than just ODA and prioritises efforts to strengthen international co-operation on tax, anti-corruption and reducing illicit financial flows.
+Norway’s development policy recognises that development covers far more than just ODA and prioritises efforts to strengthen international co-operation on tax, anti-corruption and reducing illicit financial flows.

 Findings from OECD-DAC reviews

 Copy link to Findings from OECD-DAC reviewsThe 2022 OECD-DAC mid-term review highlighted Norway’s efforts to embed key institutional reforms aimed at ensuring its system is fit to deliver effective development co-operation.
-Quality assurance has been mainstreamed across thematic departments in Norad, reflecting a more thematic portfolio approach, and Norway is strengthening its results-based management and learning.
+Quality assurance has been mainstreamed across thematic departments in the Norwegian Agency for Development Cooperation (Norad), reflecting a thematic portfolio approach, and Norway is strengthening its results-based management and learning.
 The mid-term review encouraged Norway to continue strategic workforce planning, support robust public debate and action on policy coherence challenges, and continue building staff capacities on conflict sensitivity in programmes.
 It noted that Norway had taken steps to address 11 of the 12 recommendations from the last Peer Review.
-Discover insights from Norway’s 2022 mid-term review and 2019 Peer Review, and learn from Norway’s practices in Development Co-operation Tools Insights Practices (TIPs).
-The next OECD-DAC Peer Review of Norway is planned for 2026.

 ODA allocation overview